haruki-taka8/sudoku/README.md

 ## 📍 About
 Sudoku solver in Pascal.
 The program will attempt to solve a user-provided sudoku board.
 It can also log all actions and the resultant board to an external file.

 Sorry, the code is horrifying, I know.
-The design principal was to get the algroithms working, rather than to make it clean and sustainable.
-Attempting to improve it may only lead to more frustration than you have now.
+The design principal was to get the algroithms working, rather than to make them clean and sustainable.
+Attempting to improve the code may only lead to more frustration than you have now.
 <br>

 ## 🧪 Algorithms